Disenchanted (film): Casting

 At the Disney Investor Day event, it was announced that Amy Adams would be returning as Giselle.
 Dempsey confirmed the news in early January 2021 during an interview on Good Morning America.
-(In an interview with Variety magazine in late April, Dempsey also revealed that he would be singing.)
+(In an interview with Variety magazine in late April, Dempsey also revealed that he would be singing).
 In March 2021, composer Alan Menken confirmed that James Marsden and Idina Menzel would also be returning as Prince Edward and Nancy Tremaine, respectively.

 In April 2021, Maya Rudolph, Yvette Nicole Brown, and Jayma Mays joined the cast as new characters.
 Rudolph plays the central antagonist in the sequel, while Brown and Mays are portraying villains, as well.

 On May 17, 2021, Disney announced via Twitter that Gabriella Baldacchino would be starring as Morgan Philip, joined by new cast members Kolton Stewart and Oscar Nunez.
 Baldacchino replaced Rachel Covey, who played Morgan in the first film.

 Filming

 Principal photography was previously expected to start on May 3, 2021, in Los Angeles.
-The film would be partly filmed in Enniskerry, where a set was being constructed as of May 1, 2021, while other expected locations include Wicklow and Dublin.
-On May 6, 2021, Adams confirmed on Instagram that she had arrived in Ireland to begin filming the film.
+The film would be partly filmed in Enniskerry, where a set was being constructed as of May 1, 2021, while other expected locations included Wicklow and Dublin.
+On May 6, 2021, Adams confirmed on Instagram that she had arrived in Ireland to begin filming.
 Filming officially began on May 17, 2021.
 On July 8, 2021, James Marsden and Idina Menzel arrived in Dublin to shoot their roles as Prince Edward and Nancy Tremaine, respectively.
 Filming in Ireland concluded on July 22, 2021.

 By March 28, 2022, reshoots were underway in Hambleden, Buckinghamshire, England due to mixed reception at a test screening.
 Reshoots also took place in New York City, having concluded in April.

 Animation

-On December 3, 2021, it was announced that Canadian animation studio Tonic DNA was working on the animation for the sequel.
+On December 3, 2021, it was announced that Canadian animation studio Tonic DNA was working on the animation for the sequel using Toon Boom Harmony.
 Moving Picture Company provides visual effects for the film.